jarad/STAT-ers/docs/treasurer.md

 ## Keep track of expenses and revenue

 The treasurer should keep track of expenses and revenue including the date, amount, and category of the expenditure.
+When submitting expenses, use one of the budget categories.
+If an appropriate category does not exist, use "Other" and describe what the expense was for.